ros2/rmw_fastrtps/design/service-discovery.md

 #### Caveats ####

 * Un-matching of endpoints has to deal with the new internal structures to maintain coherence.
 For example, removing the server guids from the fully-matched list and possibly moving it to the half-matched list, or cleaning the list of pending requests.
-* The algorithm has to be able support remote endpoints that do not add the response GUID on the `USER_DATA`.
+* The algorithm has to be able to support remote endpoints that do not add the response GUID on the `USER_DATA`.
 This is to keep compatibility with older versions and other vendors.
 In these cases, legacy behavior is acceptable.

 #### Note on the GUID format on the USER_DATA ####

 At the moment, the `USER_DATA` is not being used on the RMW endpoints.
 We can simply add the GUID in text form using `operator<<` and `operator>>` to read and write.

-In order be able to add other information on the `USER_DATA` on the future, we must *tag* the information somehow.
+In order be able to add other information to the `USER_DATA` in the future, we must *tag* the information somehow.
 The proposed format is:

 ```
   responseGUID:<GUID>